wbuchwalter/on-demand-training-cntk/doc/installation.md

 sudo wget -P /tools https://github.com/NVIDIA/nvidia-docker/releases/download/v1.0.0-rc.3/nvidia-docker_1.0.0.rc.3-1_amd64.deb
 ```

+The driver and nvidia-docker will be installed automatically when the VM is created through a custom extensions.

 ### Capture the VM

 Follow Step 1 and 2 of [Capture a Linux virtual machine running on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-capture-image?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json)